dvic/create-gleam-lustre-fullstack/README.md

 - 🚀 Full-stack Gleam/Lustre application setup
 - 🔄 Client-server hydration out of the box
+- ✨ Optimistic UI updates using the `optimist` package
 - 📦 Separate client, server, and shared modules
 - ⚡ Vite for fast client-side development
 - 🧪 Test setup for all modules